NTUEE-ESLab/2019-AwesomeAlarm/index.md

 - Difficulty of Detecting Head Position

-  - Head position detection is not a easy task.
+  - The head position detection is not a easy task.
+Firstly, We tried to use infrared sensor to detect the head by the Infrared radiation (紅外線) emitted by human, but we encountered some problem.
+Most off-the-shelf infrared sensors are designed to detect the motion by simplly
+  - After that, we want to use a camera to detect the head by taking images and using face recognition (with OpenCV).
 We first wanted to achieve this by equipping a camera to STM32 and adopt real-time human-head detection algorithm.
 However, it is difficult to connect cheap camera module like ov7670 to DKI.
 Of course, we can use expensive module like Arducam, but it cost more than NTD 1000.
 The use of expensive materials contradicts the price advantage of STM32 board over Rpi.
-  - We also tried to use infrared sensor to detect the head, but we encountered a similar problem.
-Most off-the-shelf infrared sensors are designed to detect the motion, but not the position

 - Difficulty of Control Steering Engine Precisely
+  - The

 Achievement
 ===